 - What are these sentiment patterns telling us about our overall strategy?

 In Socialbakers Content Hub, you can easily drill down into one post's sentiment specifically, or get a view of sentiment on content and messaging over time.
 Automated sentiment, in particular, allows you to manage this process at scale, saving tons of time and energy.
-It's currently available for English, Spanish, French, Arabic, Portuguese, Indonesian, Italian, German, and Czech languages.
+From Afrikaans to Yoruba, automated sentiment is detected for more than 100 languages – check out the full list of supported languages here.

 To learn more about sentiment analysis across the entire Socialbakers platform, visit this article: Using Sentiment Analysis to Understand Your Audience.